What's happened

 How we got here

-The incident occurred in the context of recent tragic fires in Switzerland, including a January blaze in Crans-Montana that killed 41 people.
-Authorities are investigating whether the act was motivated by mental health issues or other personal reasons, with social media and CCTV footage being reviewed.
+The incident occurred in the context of previous deadly fires in Switzerland, including a 2026 blaze in Crans-Montana that killed 41.
+Authorities are investigating whether the Kerzers fire was an act of arson or self-immolation, with social media and CCTV footage being reviewed.
+The bus was operated by PostBus, and the region has experienced multiple tragic fires recently.

 Go deeper